conversejs/skeletor/README.md

 (more accurately, "custom elements"), this allows us to declaratively render the UI, while we're progressively getting rid of the views.

+## Big changes in version 2

+We've made big, backwards incompatible changes in version 2.

+- Removed the old `View` type
+- TypeScript type declarations (generated from typed JSDoc comments)
+- All other types (`Model`, `Collection`, `ElementView`) are now ES6 classes.

 ## Sekeletor adds the following changes to Backbone